Japan's 'survival game' fans play at combat, wary of war

 "The Japanese are more anti-militarist than pacifist," said Brad Glosserman, executive director of Pacific Forum CSIS, a Honolulu-based think-tank.

-"They're prepared to accept the necessity of self-defense", he said, but object to "the use of force as an instrument of power projection".
+"They're prepared to accept the necessity of self-defence", he said, but object to "the use of force as an instrument of power projection".

-Now Abe wants to expand the scope for military operations abroad, reinterpreting the constitution to allow defense of friendly countries under attack, or "collective self-defense".
+Now Abe wants to expand the scope for military operations abroad, reinterpreting the constitution to allow defence of friendly countries under attack, or "collective self-defence".
 Bills to implement the change are being debated in parliament.

 The debate has split and confused the public.
 Forty-eight percent of respondents to a Yomiuri newspaper poll opposed the change while 40 percent backed it.
 Eighty percent complained that the government's explanation was insufficient.